Biomedical Engineering Degree: Master

 The students have a choice between two majors:

 Biomaterials Science and Nanotechnology: This module focuses on the bulk and surface properties of medical implants as well as on the characterization of tissues.
 Special attention is given to the tools to design and characterize materials down to the atomic level and to identify the associations between the nanostructure and function.
-Regenerative medicine will be introduced to understand the linkage between interdisciplinary scientific discoveries and the development of advanced therapeutic strategies.
+Regenerative medicine will be foster and stimulate interdisciplinary scientific discoveries and the development of advanced therapeutic strategies.
 Topics include: biomaterial-based control of stem cell function, engineering technologies for tissue manufacturing, and translational challenges towards industrial exploitation and clinical implementation.
 Courses include:

 - Cells and Technologies in Regenerative Medicine